amlan-roy/resume-craft/README.md

 You can run the tests once by using the command `npm run test` You can also run the tests in watch mode by using the following command `npm run test:watch`

+You can test the functionality related to firebase by running the firebase emulator locally (refer [here](https://firebase.google.com/docs/emulator-suite))

+### env variables

+- You can refer the `.env.example` file for the environment variables.
+- You will have to get the firebase environment variables from firebase by setting up a firebase project and following the steps mentioned there (refer [this](https://support.google.com/firebase/answer/7015592#zippy=%2Cin-this-article)).
+- For NEXT_PUBLIC_SITE_URL, you can have `http://localhost:3000` for development and `//$NEXT_PUBLIC_VERCEL_URL` if you are deploying in vercel.
+- COMMAND_1 contains the first command for generating the resumes.
+Kept it in environment variable so that I can change it without updating the code.
+- NOTE: COMMAND_1 and FIREBASE_ADMIN_PRIVATE_KEY should be stored in the format `{"value":"<the value of the env variable here>"}`

 ## Contribution